 International expansion is not on the menu for every business type.
 It’s essential to be realistic and understand your limitations.
-For instance, there’s no sense in a local company venturing into international waters – especially if they haven’t even expanded their operations nationally.
+For instance, there’s no sense in a local company venturing into international waters – significantly if they haven’t even expanded their operations nationally.

 That said, various business types can profit from international digital marketing.
-It’s a natural route to take for organisations that are planning an overseas expansion.
+It’s a natural route to take for organizations that are planning an overseas expansion.
 However, it can also be advantageous for small businesses to make that international leap.

 After all, an international expansion opens the door to new markets and the ability to stand out from the competition.
 It’s also a tactic that can accelerate company growth.
-Add in that globalisation is becoming more of a natural occurrence, and it’s not out of reach for the right small business.
+Add in that globalization is becoming more of a natural occurrence, and it’s not out of reach for the right small business.

 With those points out of the way, now it’s time to move on to the main content of this guide: international digital marketing!
 We’ve listed the main tactics required to develop a comprehensive, effective marketing strategy.

 Search engine optimization (SEO) is the foundation of any worthwhile digital marketing strategy.
 This remains the same with international digital marketing.

 According to a research study by Forrester, 71% of consumers begin their journeys by using a search engine to discover new products and services (initiation), and 74% reported using a search engine for consideration and purchasing (research, comparison, transaction).71% of consumers begin their journeys by using a search engine to discover new products and services.Click to tweet